 The University provides resources and support to students who encounter sexual assault, dating or domestic violence, and stalking no matter where or when an incident occurs.
 We provide the same support and resources to any student even if the person who caused such harm is not someone within our community nor can be held responsible through our University's policies.

-Overall, participating students indicated they knew where to go for help if they or a friend were sexually assaulted (76%) and were familiar with available resources both on and off-campus, such as health center or crisis line for those involved in a reported incident (81.38%).
+Overall, participating students indicated they knew where to go for help if they or a friend were sexually assaulted (76%) and were familiar with available resources both on and off-campus such as the health center or crisis line for those involved in a reported incident (81.38%).

-Of the participating students who had experienced sexual assault or other form of sexual misconduct while at Alfred:
+Of the participating students who had experienced sexual assault or other forms of sexual misconduct while at Alfred:

 Through this report, we have attempted to summarize the wealth of data from the Fall 2017 Climate Survey.
-If you have any questions regarding the report, please contact Norm Pollard, Ed.D., the Dean of Students and University’s Deputy Title IX Coordinator, at firstname.lastname@example.org.
+If you have any questions regarding the report, please contact the Dean of Student Wellbeing.

-The Division of Student Affairs, the Dean of Students office, the Wellness Center, the Office of Residence Life, the Office of Public Safety and the Title IX Coordinator plan to communicate and widely share this information as part of the University's communication, education, and awareness campaign during spring and fall 2018.
+The Division of Student Experience, the Dean of Student Wellbeing office, the Wellness Center, the Office of Residence Life, the Office of Public Safety, and the Title IX Coordinator plan to communicate and widely share this information as part of the University's communication, education, and awareness campaign during spring and fall 2018.
 The University remains committed to the personal care and attention of all students, particularly those affected by sexual misconduct.